TheRenegadeCoder/SnakeMD/README.md

-# Welcome to PyMD!
+# Welcome to SnakeMD!

-PyMD is your ticket to generating markdown in Python.
-To prove it to you, we've generated this entire README using PyMD.
+SnakeMD is your ticket to generating markdown in Python.
+To prove it to you, we've generated this entire README using SnakeMD.
 See readme.py for how it was done.

 In the remainder of this document, we'll show you all of the things this library can do.